KluelessKat/CS506-/README.md

 - **Highest Cost in "Incidence Follows Recent Trend, Survival Constant" Scenario**: The scenario where incidence follows recent trends but survival rates remain constant shows the highest average total costs.
 This may suggest that increasing cancer incidence is a primary driver of rising expenditures, even without improvements in survival.
 - **Lowest Cost in "Survival Follows Recent Trend, Incidence Constant" Scenario**: The scenario with constant incidence but improving survival shows slightly lower average costs.
 This suggests that advancements in survival may not drastically increase average total costs, possibly due to improved efficiency in treatment over time.
 - **Similar Costs in Combined Trends Scenario**: The scenario where both incidence and survival follow recent trends does not exhibit significantly higher costs than scenarios with only one trend.
 This could imply that the combined effect of increasing incidence and survival trends does not lead to exponential cost growth, possibly due to the balancing effect of treatments becoming more efficient or widely available.
-Implications for Cost Management: Since costs appear to increase most significantly with rising incidence rather than with improving survival, preventive measures and early interventions could be more effective in managing total costs over time.
+- **Implications for Cost Management**: Since costs appear to increase most significantly with rising incidence rather than with improving survival, preventive measures and early interventions could be more effective in managing total costs over time.

 These observations suggest that managing cancer incidence could be a more impactful strategy for controlling overall costs compared to focusing solely on survival improvements.